leoscalco/elreact-rest/routes.md

         * ?path=true: list all events near from path of current user
         * ?current=true&lat=26.9119415283203&long=12.46100258450666: list all events near specific latitude and longitude
         * ?tags=true&tag=exercicio&tag=spinning: list all events by a list of tags
+        * ?owner=1: list all events by an owner
     * POST: create a new event

 ```json